micmejia/bible-dump/AMPC/Genesis/Gen 19.md

-And he looked toward Sodom and Gomorrah, and toward all the land of the valley, and saw, and behold, the smoke of [^c]the country went up like the smoke of a furnace.
+And he looked toward Sodom and Gomorrah, and toward all the land of the valley, and saw, and behold, the smoke of the country went up like the smoke of a furnace.